 Chapter 12 - Press Regualtions

 Chapter 13 - Safety Wiring Hints and Examples

 Welcome to a select group of racers participating in the fastest form of competition on two wheels: WERA Motorcycle Roadracing.
 Get ready for one of the greatest experiences of your life-safely using all the power and handling your machine was designed with, without worrying about speeding tickets, traffic hazards, pedestrians, erratic or drunk drivers or any of the other nagging realities of today’s street world.
 Your membership benefits include limited excess accident insurance (while racing), discounts on products and services at participating shops and businesses, plus other available programs and awards.
 WERA policies, rules and class formulas have been formulated with fair and equal competition as our goal.
 While WERA welcomes participation by contingency program and race team sponsors, WERA management is independent and makes decisions based on fairness for all and the well-being of our sport.

-WERA takes pride in its role as America’s only National organization devoted exclusively to the advancement, operation and sanctioning of motorcycle roadracing.
-Since its establishment in 1973, WERA has grown to be the largest roadracing organization in terms of members, has established roadracing in many parts of the country where no viable program previously existed and has maintained an unparalleled safety record.
+WERA takes pride in its role as America’s premier National organization devoted exclusively to the advancement, operation and sanctioning of motorcycle roadracing.
+Since its establishment in 1973, WERA has established roadracing in many parts of the country where no viable program previously existed and has maintained an unparalleled safety record.
 WERA will continue to maintain its presence in all parts of the continent as North America’s Roadracing Leader.

 These rules are made available to any individual.
 Compliance with these rules is the responsibility of each racer.
 Enforcement of these rules is the responsibility of each race’s designated officials.